Uncertainty Quantification on Graph Learning: A Survey: Sources of Uncertainty

-This equation reveals that missing data can introduce selection bias into the observed conditional distribution \( P_{Y \mid X, M} \), which deviates from the true distribution \( P_{Y \mid X} \).
+This equation reveals that missing data can introduce selection bias into the conditional distribution of complete samples \( P({Y\mid X, M=0} )\), which deviates from the true distribution \( P({Y \mid X}) \).
 The uncertainty arising from this bias is aleatoric in nature, as it stems from incomplete observations that cannot be resolved simply by collecting more data unless the missingness mechanism is addressed or corrected.